he first fortified castle in Kórnik was probably built in the fourth quarter of the 14th century by Wyszota,

 Edward Raczyński, inspired by a Roman temple in Nimes from the first century BC.
 It has two storeys, the upper part of which serves as a chapel, and the lower one houses a mausoleum of the Raczyński family, where

 Bernard Edward Raczyński, the former president of the Republic of Poland in exile, rested.
-The attraction is complemented by the biggest in Europe group of monumental oaks, consisting of about 1500 trees.
+Palace and church are complemented by the biggest in Europe group of monumental oaks, consisting of ca. 1500 trees.
 The most famous are Lech, Czech and Rus, whose age is estimated at 700-800 years.